gruppe-adler/Suez/README.md

 #Suez
-Here you'll find the config for our upcoming map.
+Here you'll find the config for the map we’re working on.
 It's all *WIP* atm.
 #